 However, if you wish to send out your NPS survey via email using an ESP(Email Service Provider like an Intercom, you can easily set up the frequency of your NPS by automating them.
 Here’s how you can do just that.

 NPS is a long-term measure of customer loyalty, so depending on your industry, sending out an NPS at the right time is crucial.
 The reason being is you want to make sure you better or maintain the experience you would’ve been delivering.

 The right frequency depends on multiple factors.
 Here are a few things to consider when choosing the frequency at which you want to send out NPS surveys.

-Quarterly NPS surveys are best suited for companies that have an established customer base and stable customer relationships, like a subscription service.
+Quarterly NPS surveys are best suited for companies with an established customer base and stable customer relationships, like a subscription service.

 Annual NPS are often well-suited for companies with a periodic transaction frequency, such as banks, insurance companies, and high-end retailers.

-More frequent NPS’ can be implemented by companies that have less predictable customer interactions or operate in incredibly competitive industries.
+More frequent NPS’ can be implemented by companies with less predictable customer interactions or operate in incredibly competitive industries.

 4. Customer Effort Score (CES) survey

-A recent study conducted by Capterra revealed that 74% of field service companies counted functionality or ease of use as a top priority for choosing new software.
+A study by Capterra revealed that 74% of field service companies counted functionality or ease of use as a top priority for choosing new software.